-5. The foregoing differences between Heath and Euclid are perhaps of little mathematical importance.
-A fifth difference brings out a remarkable feature of Euclid.
-Heath italicizes the enunciations of Euclid's propositions; but Euclid had no such means of emphasizing text.
+6. Heath italicizes the enunciations of Euclid's propositions; but Euclid had no such means of emphasizing text.
 He did not even have the medieval distinction between minuscule and capital letters.

 Like Heath, Heiberg emphasizes Euclid's enunciations: not however by a change of font, but by spacing out the letters like this.
-I assume Euclid did not consider doing such a thing, since he would not even have separated words with spaces, BUTWROTECONTINU-OUSLYLIKETHIS.
-Likewise, though there might have been the possibility of underlining for emphasis, presumably Euclid did not use it.
+I assume Euclid did not consider doing such a thing, since he would not even have separated words with spaces, BUTINSTEADHEWROTECONTINUOUSLYLIKETHIS.9 Although there might have been the possibility of underlining for emphasis, pre-